 Announcing our College Charities of the Year

-Students and staff at Exeter College have voted for their 2019-2020 charity of the year.
-This year they voted to support a national charity, Cancer Research UK and a local charity, Exeter Foodbank.
+Exeter College is proud to announce that students and staff have voted for their 2020-2021 charities of the year.
+This year they have chosen to support a national charity, Children with Cancer UK, and a local charity, Devon Air Ambulance.

 Students and staff will be working hard to raise as much money as they can for these charities.
-Past charities have included Mind and Devon Air Ambulance.
-In 2018/19 the college raised an amazing £10,939.14 for Nightstop.
+Past charities have included Mind, Exeter Food Bank and the Teenage Cancer Trust.